 Nomination Format and Key Dates

 A nomination for the Ren Potts Medal is a document of one to four pages describing the case for the nomination and providing and/or citing evidence supporting this case.
-A selection panel will consider each case submitted.
-The selection panel for 2017 is Jerzy Filar, Hussein Abbass and Simon Dunstall.
+The selection panel will consider each case submitted (the selection panel for 2018 is Belinda Spratt, Jerzy Filar, Hussein Abbass and Simon Dunstall).

 Citations for Previous Ren Potts Award Winners